gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 ## Step 5: Add some content

-Not much to look at yet, just a plain `hello-world`, but it works!
-Behind the scenes our two themes [created content folders](/docs/themes/conventions/#initializing-required-directories) for us in the root directory of the site.
-We need to add some content to these folders.
+Behind the scenes, the two themes created content folders in the root directory of the site.
+In this step, you will add some content to these folders.

 Put an avatar image into `content/assets/avatar.png`